skyzyx/resume-jessika-parman/README.md

 * Wanted to receive training for the office tasks that the owner "owned".
 Wanted to increase the cross-training, and follow the [Kanban] style of working together against a shared queue of tasks.

-* Transparent communication with employees is vital to smooth operations; paying attention to customer touchpoints; poor customer communication and a lack of timeliness leads to lost business and customer distrust; better delegation can make the office more efficient; learned that an inability to adapt, thinking small, having a big ego, and micromanagement will actively prevent the success of your business.
+* Learned that transparent communication with employees is vital to smooth operations; paying attention to customer touchpoints makes a huge difference in customer experience; poor customer communication and a lack of timeliness leads to lost business and customer distrust; better delegation can make an office more efficient; learned that an inability to adapt, thinking small, having a big ego, and micromanagement will actively prevent the success of your business.

 ### [Thermo Tech Coatings](http://www.thermotechcoatings.com) — Monroe, WA

 #### Office Manager (November 2018–January 2019)

 * Managed the office + production floor + 15 employees.
-Worked with powder vendors to become knowledgable enough to train.
+Worked with powder coating vendors to become knowledgable enough to train others.
 Scheduled training seminars to perform demos and teach techniques.

-* After a warehouse fire, scheduled fire department inspections to ensure we were up-to-code and had appropriate safety equipment.
+* After a warehouse fire, scheduled fire department inspections to ensure business was up-to-code and had appropriate safety equipment.
 Took the initiative to address production issues, assigned tasks, performed quality control and training on-the-fly.
 Met deadlines in a "powder keg" environment and was able to handle the stress of the production floor.

 * Took over responsibilities for customer callbacks, qualifying customers and pre-sales leads.
 Managed the in-house ordering system, the order forms/processes, invoicing, and account reconciliation.

-* Employees look up to the people in charge.
+* Learned that employees look up to the people in charge.
 Operating with transparency and without ego is key to happy/trusting teams.

 ### [Synthetic Turf Northwest](https://www.syntheticturfnorthwest.com) — Monroe, WA